 Geographical and cultural context

-Bridgetown is one of eight heritage listed towns in Western Australia and, as such, it is important to preserve the history of the town and its people.
+Bridgetown is a town in the South West region of Western Australia, approximately 270 kilometres (168 mi) south of Perth on the Blackwood River.
+It is one of eight heritage listed towns in Western Australia and, as such, it is important to preserve the history of the town and its people.

 Mandates/Sources of authority

 - To encourage the study and writing of Bridgetown's history.